- What is WordPress?

 - WordPress.Org allows you to measure staying from your site using Google Analytics.

 - Affiliate marketing also can be done effortlessly using a simple plugin.
-For instance, you can use affiliate management including affiliate link cloaking, affiliate program management.
+For instance, you can use affiliate management including affiliate link cloaking, and affiliate program management.

 - You’ll have a lot of WordPress-managed service providers for hosting your WordPress-based website.